 • Energy loans: Energy loans are available to customers in Sweden and used to finance residential energy savings.

-• Sustainable, green and social bonds: Swedbank is active in the green bond market, both as an issuer and as an issuing institute.
+• Green, social and sustainability bonds: Swedbank is active in the green bond market, both as an issuer and as an issuing institute.
 Green bonds create value for the company, investors and society as a whole.
 In 2017 Swedbank established a framework for green bonds and has issued two green bonds so far.
 The invested capital will mainly be used to finance sustainable investments in properties and renewable energy sources that produce a lower carbon footprint.
 Swedbank is also strongly focused on green products for capital market customers.
-Swedbank Debt Capital Market offers green bonds, social bonds, sustainability bonds and related advice.
+Swedbank Debt Capital Market offers green bonds, social bonds and sustainability bonds.
 This benefits issuers that seek green financing, e.g. companies and municipalities, as well as investors who actively demand sustainable investments e.g. insurance companies, pension managers and fund managers.

 • Advisory and research for sustainable financing: Swedbank offers ESG research through our partnership with Kepler Cheuvreux.
 Our Sustainability Indicators measure progress towards the UN Sustainable Development Goals and are included in research such as our flagship macroeconomic report, Swedbank Economic Outlook.